 To put it simply, we need to look at the whole 24 hour period.
 Babies have a specific amount of sleep hours they can do in 24 hours, based on their age.
 If your baby is doing a lot of these sleep hours during the day, of course, they will sleep less at night.
 The goal is to find the right balance.

-The opposite of under tiredness is overtiredness; keeping your baby up for too long between naps will mean they are just as hard to settle.
+Of course, the opposite of under tiredness is over tiredness and keeping your baby up for too long between naps will mean they are just as hard to settle.
 Remember the cortisol hormone from earlier?
-It rears it’s ugly head if a baby is really overtired, which, completely unjustly, means your baby will then sleep worse as a result of their overtiredness.
-Waking after 45 minutes at bedtime, frequent night waking or early morning waking can be directly linked to a buildup of “sleep debt” during the day due to too much awake time and not enough nap hours.
-Which brings us to:
+It rears its ugly head if a baby is really overtired, which means your baby will then sleep worse as a result.

 |Age||Daytime cumulative nap hours|